What to Do When You Have No Hot Water

 Perhaps your instinct is to raise the temperature on your heater.
 If so, proceed with caution.
 Is your water heater set to 120 degrees?
 That is the typical factory setting, and it’s usually the recommended setting.
-Unless the temperature is below the recommended setting for some reason, it is probably not the best idea to adjust the thermostat on your water heater, and here are a few reasons why:
+Unless the temperature is below the recommended setting for some reason, it is probably not the best idea to adjust the control knob thermostat on your water heater, and here are a few reasons why:

 - Raising the temperature just ten degrees can increase the risk of scalding or burn injuries.

 - In less than a second, water that is at 160 degrees can inflict second or third-degree burns.

 - A child or elderly person could be harmed at even lower temperatures.